Homotopy theory with bornological coarse spaces: Merging coarse and uniform structures

 which actually maps $X$ to the zero skeleton.
-In the other direction we define a map such that it maps a point in the interior of a simplex in $\|\cU\|$ corresponding to a non-degenerate simplex $(i_{0},\dots,i_{n})\in N(\cU)$ to some point in the intersection $\bigcap_{j=0}^{n} U_{i_{j}}$.
-We use the map $g:\|\cU\|\to X$ in order to induce a bornology $\cB_{\cU}:=g^{*}\cB$ in $\|\cU\|$ (Example \ref{wfijweifjewfoiuewoifoewfu98fewfwfw}).
-Recall the Definition \ref{efijwefoie98u32234234} of a controlled map between sets equipped with coarse structures.
+In the other direction we define a map such that it maps a point in the interior of a simplex in $\|\cU\|$ corresponding to a non-degenerate simplex $(i_{0},\dots,i_{n})$ in $N(\cU)$ to a point in the intersection $\bigcap_{j=0}^{n} U_{i_{j}}$.
+We use the map $g:\|\cU\|\to X$ in order to induce a bornology $\cB_{\cU}:=g^{*}\cB$ on $\|\cU\|$ (Example~\ref{wfijweifjewfoiuewoifoewfu98fewfwfw}).
+Recall the Definition~\ref{efijwefoie98u32234234} of a controlled map between sets equipped with coarse structures.